YOUR BONUS CONTENT

 “I love you,” I whispered.

 His hips swayed as if the forest came with a soundtrack.
-For him, I was sure it had a melodic, almost jazzy feel to it.
+For him, I was sure it had a melodic, almost jazzy feel.
 In the last year, he expanded my tastes in music.
 But try as I might, I could never — this was our first dance.

 “I know,” I whispered.